 Located amid the breathtaking scenery of the Paint Creek Valley in southwest Ohio, the 5,652-acre Paint Creek State Park features a 1,148-acre lake with fine fishing, boating and swimming opportunities.
 A modern campground and meandering trails invite outdoor enthusiasts to explore and enjoy the rolling hills and streams of this scenic area.

 Unlimited horsepower boating is permitted on Paint Creek Lake.
 Three launch ramps provide access to the lake.
 Fuel and dock rentals are offered seasonally.
 A boat swim area is available near the swimming beach.

 The park features a 21-hole disc golf course.
-Equipment rental currently is not available.
+Equipment rental is available from the camp store.